-The initial stages of an emotional affair are harmless and are seen so by both the parties.
-Probably a co-worker, a colleague or a dear old friend is the confidant.
-Soon the texts get more frequent and you have to share a lot of personal information about each other’s lives.
+The initial stages of an emotional affair are harmless and are seen so by both parties.
+Probably a coworker or a dear old friend is your confidante.
+Soon the flirty texts get more frequent and you have to share a lot of personal information about each other’s lives.
 The phrase “just friends” gets thrown around a lot and you like the energy “this friend” brings to your life.

-Specifically, cribbing about your relationship with this person becomes a norm.
-You have grown close enough to share what you are feeling about your primary relationship, cribbing about the inadequacies your partner has to this person and you don’t mind telling the person what you want your life to be like.
+Specifically, cribbing about your relationship with this person becomes the norm.
+You have grown close enough to share what you are feeling about your primary relationship, complaining about the inadequacies your partner has to this person and you don’t mind telling the person what you want your life to be like.

 4. The sexual stage

 With you feeling dissatisfied in your relationship and having a friend to fall back on for emotional support, this emotional affair can shift to a sexual one very soon.
+This is a big game-changer level out of all the levels of emotional affairs.
 Because you have such a strong bond, the sex that comes with it feels good.
-The longer it takes for sex, the stronger the bond becomes for the two of you.
+The longer it takes for you to arrive at the sex stage, the stronger the emotional bond becomes for the two of you.

+It is noteworthy that the rage of an emotional affair is unresolved as the control requisite is manipulative, played in an enthralling sexualized manner.
 Now, not all emotional affairs might come down to sex.
-Since sexual affair is often considered worse than an emotional affair, keeping the sex out of it might make you feel less guilty, less shady.
+Since a sexual affair is often considered worse than an emotional affair, keeping the sex out of it might make you feel less guilty, less shady.

 Related Reading: 10 Signs Your Husband Is Having An Emotional Affair